Ads Management

 1. Calculate your 12-month LTV.

-2. Create a "Whale List" in Audience Manager with value columns.
+2. Create a "Whale List" in Audience Manager with clean high-value customer data.

-3. Activate the "Customer Acquisition" goal in campaign settings.
+3. Activate the "Customer Acquisition" goal in campaign settings where suitable.

 4. Monitor CAC.
-It will go up.
-That's okay, provided LTV holds.
+It will often go up.
+That can be okay, provided LTV holds.

 Play the long game.